No Tags Found!

 Dear Akanksha,

-This is the problem of heirarchical demarcation.
-I for one (having worked abroad for over 40 years) would not have bothered if my boss had requested me to serve the 'guests', that's what the visitors are.
-Soon people change their attitude the better.
-What would we do, if the house-help was not there and the guests had to be served a drink?
+This is the problem of hierarchical demarcation.
+I, for one (having worked abroad for over 40 years), would not have bothered if my boss had requested me to serve the 'guests'; that's what the visitors are.
+Soon people change their attitude for the better.
+What would we do if the house-help was not there and the guests had to be served a drink?
 Would we not serve it ourselves?
-If I were the boss and felt that there was a hierarchy, would have got up and gone and fetched the water myself and set an example for others.
+If I were the boss and felt that there was a hierarchy, I would have got up, gone, and fetched the water myself to set an example for others.

 Simhan